 BREEDING RECOMMENDATIONS

-Doppler echo by a board certified cardiologist is the GOLD STANDARD and best screening tool we CURRENTLY have
+Doppler echo by a board certified cardiologist is the GOLD STANDARD and best screening tool we CURRENTLY have UNTIL a DNA test is developed.
+It has been proven that dogs CAN pass a cardiologist auscultation examination with a "perfect" sounding heart and yet fail an echo exam and be diagnosed with SAS.

 NOTE: there are currently two sets of velocity (LVOT) guidelines.

-The stricter version is directly below and IS the one I believe in and provides the best level of breeding confidence AT THIS TIME (until a DNA test is developed).
+The version directly above is strict, and provides the best level of breeding confidence AT THIS TIME

 Category 1